ulikoehler/YakDB/YakServer/doc/external-protocol.md

 Keys returned are:
     - 'Open': "true" if open, "false" otherwise
     - Any key being allowed in the Table open request
-    - 'MaxOpen': The table number of the highest table that is currently open
+    - 'MaxOpen': The 0-based table number of the highest table that is currently open (or -1 if none are open)

 -------------------------------